CSci 210: Data Structures

 Syllabus & Labs

-and data structures and the ability to estimate efficiency in order to
+structure and the ability to measure the efficiency, in order to make

 implementation, efficiency and effective use in solving problems.

-Though the class is programming-intensive and most of the assignments
+Though the class is programming-intensive and all of the

-involve programming, programming is not the main focus of the
+assignments involve programming, programming is not the main focus of

-class.
-The class is rather about program development, from algorithms
+the class.
+The class is rather about programming methodology.
+More precisely, the

-- Basic data structures: The class will study the basic data
+- Standard abstract data structures: The class will study the basic

 - Design: You will refine your learning of how to come up with